“OK now… do you want to serve or receive?” is what I heard the two guys say five minutes after they just stepped in the tennis court…

 – Avoid conversations with opponents during warm-up – they can make remarks to distract you from the match ahead.

-In fact, I would like to elaborate on the last one (true story)…
+I would like to elaborate on the last one (true story)…

 Guess what?
 As much as I enjoyed the compliment, I could not stop thinking about it.